ckattenberg/gpo/readme.md

 **\# Calculate CRF (Change this line to choose a different CRF)**.

-Different CRFs can be found in the _chromatographic_response_funcions.py_ file.
+Different CRFs can be found in the _chromatographic_response_functions.py_ file.

 ### Running an Optimization Algorithm